 No, you must have a Social Security number to receive the payment.
 However, there may be a program through the State of California or locally that can help you.
 Please check back on this page at a later date or send an email to firstname.lastname@example.org.

-No, unfortunately, all members of the household must have Social Security numbers to receive the payment.
+No, unfortunately, the primary taxpayer must have an SSN that’s valid for employment for a qualifying child to be considered eligible for the payment.
 However, there may be a program through the State of California or locally that can help you.
-Please check back on this page at a later date or send an email to firstname.lastname@example.org.
+Please check back on this page at a later date or send an email to email@example.com.